Skip to main content

 Types of clothes: Full range of clothing

 About: Beyond Retro began in 2002 in East London and has expanded to stores in Brighton and Bristol, along with four in Sweden, and also sells online.
-It sells second-hand and retro clothing.
+It sells secondhand and retro clothing.
 It also has its own clothing label, reusing old clothes to design and make new ones.
-These clothes are made in a Beyond Retro factory in India which they say is a global hub for the world’s used clothing.
+These clothes are made in a Beyond Retro factory in India which it says is a global hub for the world’s used clothing.
 Online you can shop by brand as well as by type of clothing.
+Beyond Retro is owned by Bank & Vogue, a circular economy focused company supplying charity shops and some major brands, for example Converse.

 Own brand label or multiple brands sold: Sells branded vintage clothing and its own re-made brand.